-UCLH is carrying out the SUMMIT study to detect lung cancer early using low-dose CT (LDCT) screening of at-risk individuals and to support development of a new blood test for early detection of multiple cancer types.
-Interested practices will need to sign up for the study, register your interest here.
+UCLH is carrying out the SUMMIT Study to detect lung cancer early using low-dose CT (LDCT) screening of at-risk individuals and to support development of a new blood test for early detection of multiple cancer types.

-The SUMMIT Study, beginning in spring 2019, has two aims: to detect lung cancer early using the proven method of low-dose CT (LDCT) screening of at-risk individuals; and to support development of a new blood test for early detection of multiple cancer types, including lung cancer.
+The SUMMIT Study, which began in spring 2019, has two aims: to detect lung cancer early using the proven method of low-dose CT (LDCT) screening of at-risk individuals; and to support development of a new blood test for early detection of multiple cancer types, including lung cancer.
 In addition, the study will provide evidence to inform a potential future national lung cancer screening programme.
-The study aims to recruit approximately 50,000 people aged 50-77 from north and east London.
+The study has so far recruited over 12,000 people aged 55-77 with a smoking history from north and east London.

 If you have any questions, contact the study team